Turn judgement into controlled, repeatable logic.

 • Reduced escalation friction

-• Faster, clearer decisions
+• Faster, more consistent decisions

-• Defensible governance under scrutiny
+• Defensible governance under internal and external scrutiny

 This is the difference between having standards and being governed by them.

-Implement Decision Rules That Scale
+Implement Decision Rules At Scale.

 Move from interpretation to structured logic.